 In Vitro Fertilization – IVF Treatment Process

-Infertility is medically defined as the inability to become pregnant after one year of unprotected sexual intercourse using no methods of birth control whatsoever.
-Unfortunately, infertility affects over six million people in the United States alone.
+Unfortunately, infertility affects over seven million people in the United States alone.
 In vitro fertilization is a method of assisted reproduction in which a man’s sperm and a woman’s egg are combined in a laboratory dish to allow for fertilization outside of the body.

 Many couples and even single women are seeking IVF treatment because sexual intercourse has not resulted in pregnancy.
 With the IVF treatment process, the eggs are taken from the woman’s ovary, placed with sperm in a dish, or a single sperm is injected into the egg to achieve fertilization.
 The resulting embryos from the in vitro process are placed inside the woman’s uterine cavity by passing a catheter through the cervix.
 Embryo freezing is also done if there are extra embryos after the transfer.

 IVF treatment process is usually the procedure of choice when a woman has blocked or damaged fallopian tubes or no fallopian tubes at all.
 The IVF treatment process has proven successful for women who are infertile due to endometriosis and for men who have a low sperm count.